HohShenYien/action-hashnode-blog/README.md

 <h1 align="center">Hashnode Blogs - <i>Github Action</i></h1>
 <p align="center">~ Fetch & Display Your Latest Blog Posts From <a href="https://hashnode.com/"><strong>Hashnode</strong></a> ~</p>

+This is a forked version by [Shen Yien](https://github.com/HohShenYien) with some customizations as Hashnode has made changes to its API.

 ## ⚙️ Configuration
 | Option | Description | Default |
 | :---: | :---: | :---: |